EnochPoon/Python-Course/01_intro/README.md

 - The *syntax* of a language is like how the language is supposed to look, or, the "way we're allowed to express ideas".
 Think of it like English spelling and grammar: if it's incorrect, it's incomprehensible.
 Likewise, a syntax error in your code prevents your program from running as your computer doesn't know what it means.
   - The equivalent adverb is *syntactically* (e.g. *syntactically correct* means having correct syntax)
 - *Semantics* is the "meaning of what we say".
 Semantic error occurs when an expression, though correct in terms of syntax, cannot be reduced to a value.
 For example, "The Sun digs hungrily" has correct syntax (spelling and grammar), but it makes no sense.
+- A *data type* is a possible "type" of value that can be used for computation.
+Examples of data types include: numbers, strings (sequences of characters), etc. You will learn more data types in later lessons.

-## Numbers and Basic Mathematical Operations
+## Basic Mathematical Operations

-Let's start off by learning how to use the interactions window.
+Let's start off by learning how to use the Python Shell.

 We will start by learning how to use numbers and basic mathematical functions: `+` for addition, `-` for subtraction, `*` for multiplication, `/` for division.
-Type each of these lines below into the interactions window and determine what is returned after each line is entered (Do not type the characters `>>>`, as those are just to tell you to input something in the interactions window.
+Type each of these lines below into the Python Shell and determine what is returned after each line is entered (Do not type the characters `>>>`, as those are just to tell you to input something in the shell.
 Do not type in the `_____` either, as those are just placeholders for the resulting values; just type in the mathematical expression that follows each `>>>`)

 ```python
 >>> 3 + 5